traversc/seqtrie/README.md

 tree$insert("CAR")
 tree$insert("CARBON")
 tree$search("CART", max_distance = 0, mode = "anchored")
-print(results)
-#   query target distance query_size target_size
-# 1  CART    CAR        0          3           3
-# 2  CART CARTON        0          4           4
 ```

+    ##   query target distance query_size target_size
+    ## 1  CART    CAR        0          3           3
+    ## 2  CART CARTON        0          4           4

 Because the alignment is semi-global at the end of the alignment, the
 query of “CART” finds “CAR” and “CARTON” but not “CARBON” given a max
 distance of 0.
 Additionally, the output of an anchored search also
 returns the position of the query and target at the ends.
 Either the
 query or the target must fully align, so at least one of the end
 positions will be the full length of the sequence.

-This type of alignment is frequently useful in biology e.g. if you are
+This type of
+alignment is frequently useful in biology e.g. if you are trying to
-trying to align multiple reads that are variable in length but start at
+align multiple reads that are variable in length but start at the same
-the same genomic position or primer site.
+genomic position or primer site.

 ### Custom distance searches and affine gap alignment